CtrlK

 Completeness

 Clearly answers both 'what' (media uploads, previews, playback controls, progress tracking, third-party media integrations) and 'when' ('Prefer this skill when the core problem is media rendering, playback state, or media library integration').
-Also explicitly delineates boundaries by naming related skills and when to use them instead.
+Also explicitly delineates boundaries by naming related skills to use instead for adjacent concerns.

 3 / 3